 No Smoking Day is a campaign run by the British Heart Foundation.
 For one day in March each year smokers are offered help to quit by creating a supportive environment and by highlighting the many sources of help and support available.

-The impact of smoking on oral health is significant and the oral health promotion team promotes these popular campaigns, working in partnership with local stop smoking teams.
+The impact of smoking on oral health is significant and the Oral Health Improvement team promotes these popular campaigns, working in partnership with local stop smoking teams.

 The team is keen to support other organisations in delivering oral health messages and develop tooth-friendly guidelines.

-Oxfordshire is a vibrant county with many events organized by statutory services and the voluntary sector; these are ideal opportunities to incorporate oral health information.
+Oxfordshire is a vibrant county with many events organised by statutory services and the voluntary sector; these are ideal opportunities to incorporate oral health information.

 More information is available on all of the above by using our useful links.